lordofduct/ta-boids/README.md

 # ta-boids

+An implementation of boids/flocking for GameObjects.

+#Sample - Space Travel

-A repository demoing how to use the Job System + Burst Compiler with traditional GameObjects.
+A sample demoing how to use the Job System + Burst Compiler with traditional GameObjects.

 ## Scenes